geerlingguy/youtube/Sponsors.md

 Their soldering irons aren't the cheapest in the world, but they are high quality and my Dad still uses the one he bought when I was a kid!
 Now I have one at the studio, and one at home, and for any quick job where I just need an iron for a few seconds or a minute, I grab the ISO-TIP.

+## Keychron

+> Type: Equipment for test/review

+Keychron provided one of their mechanical keyboards for testing and review.

 ## KIOXIA

 > Type: Equipment for test/review